Special Topics in Terrorism Studies; The Hostage Negotiator: Crisis Communication Skills

 Course Offerings:

-Fall 2023 Instructor: Sarah Tahamont Co-Instructor: View: Syllabus
+Fall 2024 Instructor: Sarah Tahamont Co-Instructor: View:

 Conflict is unfortunately resolved through violence in a number of settings.
 It ranges from interpersonal to international in its scope.
 This course investigates the strengths and weakness of a number of resolutions to reducing violence over the course of history using both state centered and informal control.